xonq/tutorials/funannotate.md

 ```
 NOTE - only use the container to run Funannotate commands, press CTRL + D or type `exit` to exit

-**- Create an environment source file that points Funannotate to the appropriate directories and save as source.sh**
+**- Create a UTF-8 text file with the following information, fill it in, and save it near the container as `source.sh`.**
-`source.sh`:
 ```
 # export path dependencies for databases, genemark, and augustus/busco species databases
 export FUNANNOTATE_DB=		# path to funannotate database